hmxmilohax/rock-band-3-deluxe/readme.md

 ### You will need...

 - **A vanilla copy of Rock Band 3** for PS3 or Xbox 360 that you can extract onto your PC
-- For Console: A **modded/hacked PS3 or Xbox 360** and a way to transfer files to it, we reccomend using FTP
+- For Console: A **modded/hacked PS3 or Xbox 360** and a way to transfer files to it, we recommend using FTP
 - For Emulator: A **mid-to-high-end PC** capable of running RPCS3 or Xenia

 # Setup